MushroomGecko/Idle-Heroes-Summoning-Simulator/README.md

 I would like to thank you guys so much for your support on this project!
 You guys, the Idle Heroes community, are the best out there and I hope this simulator makes you guys as happy as you guys and your support make me!
 So far I have received a lot of feedback and suggestions, lots that I have implemented in this first beta, and I can not wait to continue updating this simulator to continue bringing you guys more content and things to try out!

 # Info
-Simulator Version: Beta 1.0
+Version: Beta 1.0

-Idle Heroes Version: 1.23.14 on Android - 1.30.14 on iOS

-Simulator Creator: u/MushroomGecko on Reddit
+Creator: u/MushroomGecko on Reddit

 Contact: mushroomgecko@gmail.com

+Licence:

 # Notice
 Idle Heroes is a free to play idle game on iOS and Android made by DHGames.
 All hero names, artifact names, skin names, and draw rates used in this simulator originate from Idle Heroes.
+This simulator is up to date with Idle Heroes version 1.23.14 on Android and version 1.30.14 on iOS.

 # Updates in Beta 1.0 (From Reddit Pre-Dev Updates)
 Added non-event Heroic Summon simulation